 WISE was founded by a group of multicultural, first generation immigrant women in 1995 as a vehicle for educational, leadership, social and economic empowerment for immigrant and refugee women and girls.

-WISE's founding members experienced the hardship of learning a second language with limited access to education.
+WISE's founding members experienced the hardship of learning a second language with limited access to education and career opportunities.
 They built the agency around empowering immigrant women and girls to succeed by using education and the development of leadership skills to increase their economic self-sufficiency.
 They also sought to break the overall chain of poverty associated with gender and education in multicultural communities.

 Over the past decade, WISE has implemented a number of community-based initiatives aimed at raising public awareness of immigrant issues, developing leadership capacities, and promoting self-sufficiency of immigrant and refugee women and girls.